What is secrets management?

-Secrets management is the process of organizing, managing, and securing IT infrastructure secrets.
+Secrets management is the process of organizing, managing and securing IT infrastructure secrets.
+It allows organizations to securely store, transmit and audit secrets.
+Secrets management protects secrets from unauthorized access and ensures an organization’s systems function properly.
 A secrets manager is a secure storage system and single source of truth for privileged credentials, API keys and other highly sensitive information used in IT infrastructures.

 Keep reading to learn more about secrets management and what you can do to protect your company's data environment.

-In an IT data environment, secrets are non-human privileged credentials, most often those used by systems and applications for authentication or as input to a cryptographic algorithm.
-Secrets unlock applications, services and IT resources containing highly sensitive information and privileged systems.
+In an IT data environment, secrets are non-human privileged credentials, most often used by systems and applications for authentication or as inputs to a cryptographic algorithm.
+Secrets allow applications and systems to transmit data and request services with each other.
+They unlock applications, services and IT resources containing highly sensitive information and privileged systems.

 Common types of secrets include: